Biden pauses Trump policies as Blinken takes diplomatic helm

-WASHINGTON — The Biden administration on Wednesday paused or put under review a wide swath of Trump-era foreign policies as America's new top diplomat took the helm of the State Department.
+WASHINGTON — The Biden administration paused or put under review a wide swath of Trump-era foreign policies as America's new top diplomat took the helm of the State Department.

 The administration placed at least temporarily holds on several big-ticket arms sales to the United Arab Emirates and Saudi Arabia, while newly installed Secretary of State Antony Blinken said he is looking urgently at a terrorism designation against Yemen's Houthi rebels that his predecessor enacted shortly before leaving office.